-As a conclusion, we can say that Continuous deployment of builds save time for both Dev and QA teams.
+The CD helps in achieving the Sprint targets on time.
+Faster builds speed up the whole system and minimize integration issues.
+In conclusion, we can say that Continuous deployment of builds saves time for both Dev and QA teams.

 In today’s growing IT industry, the requirements need frequent updates and multiple developers have to push small and frequent code changes to the repository.
 Then it becomes necessary to validate the code on every check-in and get the build deployed successfully.
 Continuous Integration tools aid the detection of quality related issues in the early development stages and the development team has a certified build at the end of Continuous Integration.